ertomz/nn-project-website/README.md

 I propose a neural net that is trained on a dataset of a wide range of images of tattoos.

 Much of the existing work around neural networks and tattoos revolve around classification.
 Tattoodo is a platform that allows its 1 million users to search for tattos based on styles, motifs, and artists they like.
-Employees trained a neural network to recognize and classify different tattoos based on styles and motifs such as water color, traditional, dragons, flora, etc. They used Caffe, a deep learning framework, and Nvidia's Deep Learning GPU Training System (Vuksic, 2017).
+Employees trained a neural network to recognize and classify different tattoos based on styles and motifs such as water color, traditional, dragons, flora, etc. They used Caffe, a deep learning framework, and Nvidia's Deep Learning GPU Training System [[3]](#3).
 However, this is just classification, not generation.

 While art generating models exist, there are no major ones that are specifically trained on images of tattoos.
 You can ask Midjourney, for example, for images of a "simple flower tattoo on a woman's arm", as seen below, but no major model is trained solely on tattoos.